-In this situation there are generally one or more conditions on the purchase, such as “subject to home inspection”, “subject to financing” or “subject to sale of buyer’s existing home”.
+In this situation there are generally one or more conditions on the purchase as explained above.
 The home is not sold until all the conditions have been met.

 Acceptance of Offer

-Lindaa will present your Offer to Purchase to a seller or their Agent who may accept the offer, reject it, or submit a counter-offer.
-The counter-offer may be in reference to the price, closing date, or any number of variables.
+Your Offer is submitted to the Listing Agent, Realtor representing the Seller.
+The Seller has a choice to accept, reject or counter- sign your offer.
+In most cases, the counter-offer may change the following on your original offer. ie price, closing date, or any number of variables.
 Offers can go back and forth until both parties have agreed to terms or either side ends the negotiations.